 - psychotic disorders.

-We are using the term “emotional disturbance” in this fact sheet because that is the term used in the nation’s special education law, the Individuals with Disabilities Education Act (IDEA).
+We’ve chosen to use the term “emotional disturbance” for this page because that is the term used in the nation’s special education law, the Individuals with Disabilities Education Act (IDEA).

 IDEA defines emotional disturbance as follows:

 “…a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child’s educational performance:

 (A) An inability to learn that cannot be explained by intellectual, sensory, or health factors.

 (B) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers.